Miserlou/django-knockout-modeler/README.md

     pip install django-knockout-modeler
     ```

-1. Add "welcome" to your INSTALLED_APPS setting like this:
+1. Add 'knockout-modeler' to your INSTALLED_APPS setting like this:

     ```python
     INSTALLED_APPS = (